Is the $500 paid at one time and upfront?

 Does this training program qualify for certification?

-Certification Caveat – Our program is an independent study course that equips a student to be able to counsel within their God-given abilities.
+No, we are not a training center for any counseling organization.
+Our program is an independent study course that equips a student to be able to counsel within their God-given abilities.
 If you do not have the gift for counseling, no training will be able to accomplish that goal.
 Gifting is God-given, not training given.
 Training only enhances what God has given to you.

 One of our goals is to train Christians, while not establishing in the person’s mind an unintended consequence of a two-tier system: (1) those who can counsel, based on being certified and (2) those who can’t counsel because they were not certified.